gaijinat/CyberChef/gaijinat_README.md

 Takes a slice of the specified number of bytes from the data.
 Negative values are allowed.

 The data's start position (offset) is taken from a position in the data.
 The postion must be a Byte, Word, DWord or QWord integer value.
+QWords are converted to a signed integer.

 Example: A file header contains the position of a UNIX timestamp at offset 40 as a 16-bit integer.
 With `40` as `Position Start`, `2 (Word)` as `Position Length` and the `Length` `4`, the timestamp is output.